reyes256/reyes256/README.md

 - :gear: Tech Enthusiast.

-- :musical_note: Bass Player just for fun.
+- :musical_note: Bass Player for fun.

 ---
 ### :hammer_and_wrench: Languages and Tools :